binder-examples/getting-data-xroot/README.md

-# getting-data-xroot
+# Getting Data with XRootD

-Using the xroot protocol to access very large datasets
+Use the [XRoot protocol](http://xrootd.org/) to access very large datasets